blindTissue/pokemon_dual_type_ranking/README.md

 The app keeps two dual-attack formulas in code:

 - a multiplicative version
-- an additive version based on the fixed baseline `100`
+- an additive version based on the selected `base` rating

-The current UI uses the additive `100`-baseline version.
+The current UI uses the additive base-scaled version.

 ### Why Not Just Add Type A And Type B